Bill Dodd (California politician): Personal life

 Dodd was born and raised in Napa County, where his family had 10 acres of farmland, dedicated to growing walnuts.

 Dodd graduated from California State University, Chico in 1978, majoring in business administration.
-He was involved in student government, serving on the Policy Advisory Board and as president of the Inter-Fraternity Council.

 Dodd serves on the boards of the Queen of the Valley Hospital Foundation, Justin-Siena High School, Health Care for the Poor Committee, Wolfe Center Youth Drug and Alcohol Center, Children's Health Initiative and is an honorary member of Hospice, Adult Day Services and Clinic Ole.

 Dodd and wife Mary reside in Napa.
-They have five children and eight grandchildren.
+As of 2017, they had five children and thirteen grandchildren.